 Many artists use a harmonica to play tunes due to the range of different pitches it can produce in just one instrument.
 Anyone can play a harmonica regardless of their level in music.
-It is important to note early on that a harmonica is not the same as a melodica.

 However, since many find harmonicas an excellent starting instrument for those who want to learn how to play, a lot of varieties and types have now been developed.
 These selections make it difficult for users to discern which harmonica they should pick, especially if they are just beginning to learn.

 Playing harmonica is an enormous amount of fun, especially since it can add a little something to a band, but it is only fun if yours is functional and isn’t cheaply made.

 Here we aim to provide you with a detailed guide on how you can pick your very first harmonica and what to remember when purchasing one.
 We have also listed some good selections that we believe will work for you or anyone who is just starting.

 Before you go to the store to make a purchase, it’s best to know what things you need to look for to start out with the best harmonica for beginners.

 What to look for in a good harmonica?